passiv/snaptrade-sdks/sdks/java/docs/OptionsApi.md

     Snaptrade client = new Snaptrade(configuration);
     String userId = "userId_example";
     String userSecret = "userSecret_example";
-    UUID accountId = UUID.randomUUID(); // The ID of the account get positions.
+    UUID accountId = UUID.randomUUID(); // The ID of the account the strategy will be placed in.
     UUID optionStrategyId = UUID.randomUUID(); // Option strategy id obtained from response when creating option strategy object try {
       StrategyQuotes result = client